Skip to main content

 Is It Right for a Special Occasion?

-As a destination in itself for a celebratory meal, no. But as an addition to a broader Chelsea or Flatiron outing , a morning treat before a museum visit, a late-night stop after dinner , it fits well.
+As a destination in itself for a celebratory meal, no. But as an addition to a broader Chelsea or Flatiron outing, a morning treat before a museum visit, a late-night stop after dinner, it fits well.
 The OAD recognition gives you confidence that the quality justifies the detour.
 For a date or group outing built around food, pair it with a more substantial nearby stop and treat Doughnut Plant as a deliberate, well-chosen part of the itinerary rather than the centrepiece.
 Groups of any size can walk in without coordination, which makes it one of the more frictionless stops in the area.

 How It Compares

-For more on where to eat, drink, and stay in New York, see our full New York City restaurants guide, bars guide, hotels guide, wineries guide, and experiences guide.
+For more on where to eat, drink, stay in New York, see our full New York City restaurants guide, bars guide, hotels guide, wineries guide, and experiences guide.

 Frequently Asked Questions